uwcsc/Unix-101/README.md

 pass: Nux30817

 ## Why people use the shell :woman_shrugging:
-The **shell** (also called **terminal**, or **command line**, I'll be using these interchangeably) is really powerful, a lot more powerful that programs with GUI's (Graphical User Interfaces).
+The **shell** (also called **terminal**, or **command line**, I'll be using these interchangeably) is really powerful, a lot more powerful than programs with GUI's (Graphical User Interfaces).

-Lots of programs only really work for the command line, and almost every software professional :woman_technologist: knows their way around it.
+Lots of programs only really work from the command line, and almost every software professional :woman_technologist: knows their way around it.

 It's a critical skill to have :moneybag:.
 Also you can look like a leet hacker.

 ## Basics of shell interaction
 **If you don't know how to do something, just google it.
 Practice is a great way to level up your google-fu, and that's a cirtical skill**!

-You can also do `man command_name` to read the manual for a comman, or try `command_name -h` or `command_name --help`.
+You can also do `man command_name` to read the manual for a command, or try `command_name -h` or `command_name --help`.

 ### Opening the terminal
 Linux :penguin:: On Ubuntu, Ctrl+Alt+T will open a terminal.
 Or try Alt+F2 and type in `terminal` or `gnome-terminal`.
 Otherwise, this might depend on your Linux distribution.
 If you're using the CSCF computers, and your terminal has a `%` in it, type `bash` and hit enter to open up the bash shell.